toadslop/ps-data/README.md

 To test if it's running, try clicking this link: http://localhost:8080.

-You should see "Hello world!" printed on the screen.
+You should see "Server is running." printed on the screen.